dansteingart/without_the_hot_air/pages_md/SEwtHA_01.md

-# 1   Motivations
+#1 Motivations

 > We live at a time when emotions and feelings count more than
 > truth, and there is a vast ignorance of science.
-James Lovelock
+>
+> _James Lovelock_

-I recently read two books, one by a physicist, and one by an economist.
-In *Out of Gas*, Caltech physicist David Goodstein describes an impending energy crisis brought on by The End of the Age of Oil.
+I [recently](#foo) read two books, one by a physicist, and one by an economist.
+In *Out of Gas*, Caltech physicist David Goodstein describes an impending energy crisis brought on by *The End of the Age of Oil*.
 This crisis is coming soon, he predicts: the crisis will bite, not when the last drop of oil is extracted, but when oil extraction can’t meet demand – perhaps as soon as 2015 or 2025.
 Moreover, even if we magically switched all our energyguzzling to nuclear power right away, Goodstein says, the oil crisis would simply be replaced by a *nuclear* crisis in just twenty years or so, as uranium reserves also became depleted.

 In *The Skeptical Environmentalist*, Bjørn Lomborg paints a completely different picture.
 “Everything is ﬁne.”
 Indeed, “everything is getting better.”
 Furthermore, “we are not headed for a major energy crisis,” and “there is plenty of energy.”